Maria Barrett

-Maria Lodi Barrett is a United States Army lieutenant general who serves as the Commanding General of the United States Army Cyber Command since May 3, 2022.
+Maria B. Barrett is a United States Army Lieutenant General who serves as the Commander of United States Army Cyber Command (ARCYBER) since 3 May 2022.
 She most recently served as Commanding General of the Network Enterprise Technology Command in Fort Huachuca, Arizona.
 She is the elder sister of Major General Paula Lodi.
-Barrett and Lodi are the United States Army's first ever sister General Officer tandem.
+Barrett and Lodi are the U.S. Army's first ever sister General Officer tandem.

 Early life

 Barrett grew up in Franklin, Massachusetts, outside of Boston.
 She is the daughter of Ruston Lodi, an Italian immigrant, World War II veteran, Silver Star recipient, and school teacher; and Clara Lodi, an educator.

 Barrett graduated from Tufts University with a Bachelor of Arts in International Relations.
 She also earned a Master of Science in National Resource Strategy from the Industrial College of the Armed Forces (Eisenhower School), and a Master of Arts in Telecommunications Management from Webster University.

 Military career

-Barrett received a commission in the United States Army as a second lieutenant through the Army ROTC program in 1988.
+Barrett received a commission in the United States Army as a Second Lieutenant through the Army ROTC program in 1988.

 She has command experience at the company, battalion, and brigade level.
 Barrett served as deputy director of Current Operations, J-3, United States Cyber Command (USCYBERCOM), Deputy Commanding General for the Joint Force Headquarters—Cyber (JFHQ-C) with United States Army Cyber Command (ARCYBER), and Deputy Commander (Operations) for Cyber National Mission Force (CNMF), USCYBERCOM.
 She also served as Commander, 160th Signal Brigade, Third United States Army, Chief Information Officer/Director, J-6 with United States Southern Command at Doral, Florida and Director, J-3 with White House Communications Agency.
 She has served in army assignments in the United States, Kuwait, the Republic of Korea, Germany, and Saudi Arabia.
 She is a veteran of Operation New Dawn, Enduring Freedom and Operation Desert Shield/Desert Storm.
-Barrett was promoted to brigadier general on December 2, 2015, and to major general on August 2, 2018.
+Barrett was promoted to Brigadier General on 2 December 2015, and to Major General on 2 August 2018.